mahendra-gehlot/mahendra-gehlot/README.md

 <br />
 <br />

-# Love to colaborate
+## Love to colaborate
-- 💞️ I’m looking to collaborate on NLP and Computer Vision.
+NLP and Computer Vision

-# Let Connect
+## Let Connect
-- 📫 Write mail to connect.mge@gmail.com
+ 📫 Write mail to connect.mge@gmail.com

 <!---
 mahendra-gehlot/mahendra-gehlot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.